212 Research

 Literature searching and information evaluation for upper level undergraduates and Master’s students, from the University of Alberta Library.

-This is a Canadian created resourceAdvanced Research Skills: Conducting Literature and Systematic Reviews (CC BY 4.0) by Kelly Dermody, Cecile Farnum, Daniel Jakubek, Jo-Anne Petropoulos, Jane Schmidt, and Reece Steinberg (Toronto Metropolitan University)
+This is a Canadian created resourceAdvanced Research Skills: Conducting Literature and Systematic Reviews by Kelly Dermody, Cecile Farnum, Daniel Jakubek, Jo-Anne Petropoulos, Jane Schmidt, and Reece Steinberg (CC BY).

 A short course for graduate students to increase their proficiency in conducting research for literature and systematic reviews.
 After taking the mini-course graduate students will understand how to conduct their review, how to execute appropriate searches, manage their results, and demonstrate strategic reading skills.
 Module 1 provides a quick overview of the different types of academic reviews and the steps involved in conducting them.
 Module 2 demonstrates how to formulate a research question and how to search for sources.
 Module 3 discusses how to select and organize sources.
 Finally, Module 4 outlines techniques for reading and assessing the quality of sources.
 The course contains interactive H5P activities for students to test their learning.
 Students have access to a workbook of reflective activities to document their research process.
 The intended outcome is to ensure graduate students understand how to conduct and manage their own research for their academic success and future careers.

-Choosing & Using Sources: A Guide to Academic Research, 1st Canadian Edition by Lindsey MacCallum (Ohio State University), adapted by the University of Regina (CC BY 4.0)
+Choosing & Using Sources: A Guide to Academic Research, 1st Canadian Edition by Lindsey MacCallum, adapted by the University of Regina (CC BY).

 Canadian adaptation by the University of Regina, with engaging graphics, compelling examples, and easy-to-understand explanations that make Choosing and Using Sources: A Guide to Academic Research, a valuable, open-access resource for completing research-based writing assignments and projects.
 Students will be better equipped to tackle the challenges of developing research questions, evaluating and choosing the right sources, searching for information, avoiding plagiarism, and much more.